nasser/pltjs/README.md

 Acknowledgments
 ---------------
-plt.js comes out of my time as an [Eyebeam](http://eyebeam.org) exploring code as a medium of self expression.
+plt.js comes out of my time as an [Eyebeam](http://eyebeam.org) Fellow exploring code as a medium of self expression.

 Legal
 -----